 The 2014 national curriculum introduces a new subject, computing which replaces ICT.
 The computing curriculum contains three aspects: computer science, information technology and digital literacy.
-An overview of the programme of study can be found below.
+An curriculum map of the subject can be found below.

 We use Purple Mash to support the teaching of computing across the school.
 This can be accessed by all children and staff both at school and at home, when computing homework has been set.

 Online safety resources aimed at 3 -11 year olds.

 Helping make the internet a great and safe place for children and young people

 A free, easy-to-use app for 3D design, electronics, and coding.
 It's used by teachers, kids, hobbyists, and designers to imagine, design, and make anything!

 - understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions

 - create and debug simple programs

 - use logical reasoning to predict the behaviour of simple programs